mukil/mapping-moodle/README.md

 Moodle "Item" and "Section" icon are both under [Creative Commons - Attribution 3.0 United States](http://creativecommons.org/licenses/by/3.0/us/) designed by [FatCow Web Hosting](http://www.fatcow.com/).

 ## Changelog

+1.2-SNAPSHOT

+TODO:
+- Make JKS-Keystore Path configurable,
+- Write HowTo-Setup JKs Keystore,
+- Remove ISIS Url,
+- Make Creator_Edge of Tagging Notes optional (if edge is not in DB) and not (if plugin is not available)
+- Check Timestamp BubbleUp Issue

+- Does not reveal intermediary section topic anymore
+- Switched communications to HTTPS
+- Compatible with DeepaMehta 4.2

 1.1.2-SNAPSHOT, Nov 12 2013